zenn99-arch/React-webclone-tagheuer/README.md

-This website is a clone creation of a website made using react js and Gsap for animation
+This website is a clone creation.
+Made using react js and Gsap for animation

 give it a look - https://react-webclone-tagheuer.vercel.app/